On this page

 Send other user properties than the default attributes in SFMC

-1. To add your own attribute set, start by defining a Data Extension in SFMC.
+1. To add your own attribute set, define a Data Extension in SFMC.

 2. When creating the Data Extension, follow the specified naming format for Event Forwarding.